rrmercer/estimation/README.md

 ## Backend: (in another window)
 export REDIS_URL="redis://<username>:<password>@url:port"
-cd netlify-functions-test & netlify dev
+cd webserver & node index.js

 Runs the app in the development mode.\
 Open [http://localhost:3000?password=<SEE ABOVE>](http://localhost:3000?password=<SEE ABOVE>) to view it in your browser.